 The film also has excellent support turns from Jane Alexander and Rosalind Cash, although they come under the heading of thankless roles.
 It’s a cop movie, and we all know cops wives and girlfriends are never happy.
 Ask Inger Stevens in Madigan.

 The episodes are definitely exciting, and more realistic than one would expect.
 Roy and Kilvinski verbally defuse dangerous situations with tricks that the department would probably not condone.
 A response to a silent alarm call at a bank indeed drops them into an armed robbery.
 Roy is already drunk on the job when a suspect drags him away, hanging onto her car, and almost kills him in a wild chase.
-The time frame of events isn’t clearly established but it looks as if several years pass during the course of the movie, at a minimum.
+The time frame of events isn’t clearly established but it looks as if several years pass during the course of the movie.
 Roy definitely looks different by the finish.

 The film records the 1972 opinions of a fairly reasonable police officer to the hot-button issues involving police work.
 The killing of a black man in an alley is presented as purely accidental, and the complex aftermath of an officer-involved shooting is skipped entirely.
 There is little or no police over-reaction, and we see no internal cliques or groups of cops exacting unofficial violence, either personal or race-based.
 The cops seem to have a tough-love relationship with the prostitutes, and the (even in 1971) issue of L.A. gangs never becomes a major factor either.